oa-333/elog/README.md

 - Sentry connector requires the Sentry native library
 - Stack trace logging and exception/crash handling requires [dbgutil](https://github.com/oa-333/dbgutil)
 - fmtlib formatting style requires [fmtlib](https://github.com/fmtlib/fmt)
+- Network/IPC connectors require [commutil](http://github.com/oa-333/commutil) and protobuf libraries
+- Open Telemetry connector requires Open Telemetry's C++ libraries

+### Limitations and Build Issues

+The following limitations are known:

+- Open Telemetry connector and configuration service cannot be built together on Linux (build fails)
+- Open Telemetry connector and gRPC connector cannot be built together on Linux (build fails)

+This limitation exists due to collision between Open Telemetry's protobuf version that differs from the one ELog uses.
+Other platforms do not share this limitation.

+In order to avoid these limitations, follow these guidelines:

+- Use one gRPC/protobuf installation for all components (i.e. ELog and Open Telemetry cpp client)
+- Make sure that the installed gRPC/protobuf package enables shared linking
+- Make sure that Open Telemetry cpp client uses the external gRPC/protobuf libraries instead of its own local version

+This most probably requires building both libraries locally.

+For building shared gRPC/protobuf, follow the instructions [here](https://grpc.io/docs/languages/cpp/quickstart/).
+For building Open Telemetry cpp client with external shared gRPC/protobuf, follow the instructions [here](https://opentelemetry.io/docs/languages/cpp/getting-started/) and [here](https://github.com/open-telemetry/opentelemetry-cpp/discussions/1655).

+Currently no specific build instructions are given for this issue.
+Future versions may specify here more details.

 ### Installing